anishpotti7/code1epidc/README.md

 # code1epidc

-This is an epidemiology calculator which calculates prevalence, incidence, mortality rate, and yeats of potential life lost
+This is an epidemiological calculator which calculates prevalence, incidence, mortality rate, and years of potential life lost